rgrams/Lemonia/README.md

   - **Confetti**

-      For every 10,000 score, a confetti will play in the screen
+      For every 10,000 score, a confetti will spread across the whole screen

+  - **Night scene**

+      Switches the scene from day to night from time to time. during night time, the bullet becomes a light source and lights up the stage. everything else will be darker.